ConPaaS-team/conpaas/docs/installation.rst

 4. Check the contents of :file:`/root/manager.err`, :file:`/root/manager.out`
    and :file:`/var/log/cpsmanager.log`.

-5. If the director fails to respond to requests and you receive errors such as ``No ConPaaS Director at the provided URL: HTTP Error 403: Forbidden`` or ``403 Access Denied``, you need to allow access to the root file system, which is denied by default in newer versions of **apache2**.
+5. If the Director fails to respond to requests and you receive errors such as ``No ConPaaS Director at the provided URL: HTTP Error 403: Forbidden`` or ``403 Access Denied``, you need to allow access to the root file system, which is denied by default in newer versions of **apache2**.